AlexsLemonade/sc-data-integration/README.md

 snakemake -c4 --use-conda
 ```

-You can adjust the number of cores used by adjust the `-c4` flag with however many cores you want to us.
+You can adjust the number of cores used by adjusting the `-c4` flag with however many cores you want to use where the given number represents the number of desired cores (here, 4).
 Note that you will want to have [set up the R conda environment already](#snakemakeconda-setup), especially if you are on an Apple Silicon Mac.